Espen-H/eksamen-iOS/README.md

 Detailed album page

-Favorite tracks list with the ability to add/remove tracks.
+Favorite tracklist with the ability to add/remove tracks.

 ## Not completed features:
 Different presentation of same data: